alex-konshin/f007th-rpi/README.md

 Parameter value is server URL.
 ##### --server-type, -t
 Parameter value is server type.
 Possible values are REST (default) or InfluxDB.
+##### --auth-header, -a
+If you are using InfluxDB 2.0 you will need to provide authentication.
+This value should be the complete header line, e.g. `--auth-header "Authorization: Token 5EAeQKcaDWM8q6Lj8U1C6vXfGn4b_DRB6m7tsjXvBIcp5XlPpb74Bp6ySgavagCLQlJfHI0IvZsLuU-CMza-1g=="`.
+See https://docs.influxdata.com/influxdb/v2.0/reference/api/influxdb-1x/#token-authentication
 ##### --stdout, -o
 Print data to stdout.
 This option is not compatible with --server-type and --no-server.
 ##### --no-server, -n